-Figure 27 provides an example of a proper layout for the FDMF6705V and critical components.
+Figure 29 provides an example of a proper layout for the FDMF6706B and critical components.
 All of the high-current paths, such as V{IN} , V{SWH} , V{OUT} , and GND copper, should be short and wide for low inductance and resistance.
-This technique aids in achieving a more stable and evenly distributed current flow, along with enhanced heat radiation and system performance.
+This technique achieves a more stable and evenly distributed current flow, along with enhanced heat radiation and system performance.